hoverla-bobocode/Bibernate/README.md

 * clone repo ```https://github.com/hoverla-bobocode/Bibernate.git```
 * go to the root of Bring project ```cd <path_to_bring>/Bibernate```
 * build jar with ```mvn clean install -DskipTests```
-* add jar to your maven project
+* add jar to your maven project:

 ```
 <dependency>